nbicocchi/learn-microservices/modules/devsecops/slides/2 - DevOps, DevSecOps (GitLab CI, GitGuardian, SemGrep, Trivy, Google Cloud VM).md

 # DevOps, DevSecOps (GitHub Actions, GitGuardian, SemGrep, Trivy, Google Cloud VM)

-## Introduction to GitHub Actions
+## GitHub Actions vs Jenkins

+GitHub Actions provides the same basic functionalities as Jenkins but is more integrated into GitHub’s platform requiring no installation or maintenance.
+Jenkins is a standalone, highly customizable tool that requires setup, maintenance, and can integrate with a wider range of third-party tools.

+They both provide:

-GitHub Actions is a workflow automation tool integrated into GitHub repositories.
-It allows developers to define custom workflows for automating tasks such as building, testing, and deploying applications.
-GitHub Actions supports **Continuous Integration (CI)** and **Continuous Deployment (CD)** processes, enabling teams to ensure code quality and deliver software quickly.
+1. **Automation**: Like Jenkins, GitHub Actions automates tasks such as building, testing, and deploying software applications.
+2. **CI/CD Pipelines**: Both GitHub Actions and Jenkins allow you to define pipelines that handle various stages of the software development lifecycle, such as compiling code, running tests, and deploying artifacts.
+3. **Integration with Code Repositories**: Both integrate closely with version control systems.
+GitHub Actions is tightly integrated with GitHub repositories, while Jenkins can integrate with GitHub or other SCM systems.

 ### Key Concepts of GitHub Actions